 However, collection data sources can be created and modified inside an app, but are only temporary.

 The diagram above shows the flow of information when an app reads the information in a data source:

-- The information is stored and shared through a storage service (in this case, a SharePoint list of an Office 365 site).
+- The information is stored and shared through a storage service (in this case, Microsoft Lists or SharePoint Online).

 - A connection makes this information available to the app.
 The connection takes care of authentication of the user to access the information.